 After the flight started its journey, volunteers of WestJet in Calgary started rushing to the stores near the Calgary International Airport, bought the items that were asked as a wish by the passengers, gift-wrapped them and rushed to the airport with it.
 While the passengers thought they were going to claim their baggage, they were instead welcomed with gifts that they had requested prior to the flight.

-The tearful reactions of the passengers has been captured for posterity.
+The tearful reactions of the passengers have been captured for posterity.
 Many of them without a doubt were overwhelmed with the gesture and with such a generous act, WestJet has established itself as a company that cares about its passengers.
 You can find the video on YouTube and it is not surprising that it has been viewed more than 48 million times as of writing this.
-The 14,000 odd comments on the video praises the company for its generosity and for rewarding loyalty.
+The 14,000 odd comments on the video praise the company for its generosity and for rewarding loyalty.

-Zappos does it again
+Customer Service Example #4: Zappos does it again

-If there is one name that is synonymous with customer service, it has got to be Zappos, no wonder that Amazon (another stalwart known for its top notch customer service) acquired the company with a little more than a billion dollars in 2009.
+If there is one name that is synonymous with customer service, it has got to be Zappos, no wonder that Amazon (another stalwart known for its top-notch customer service) acquired the company with a little more than a billion dollars in 2009.

 Apparently, someone ordered shoes on Zappos and according to the customer, “the shoes fell apart” after he received them.
 This is how the Zappos customer service executive responded.